Frequently Asked Questions

 - Need for affordable housing

-- Ability to repay a no-interest mortgage from RVHFH
+- Ability to repay a low interest mortgage

 All applicants are required to attend an orientation session.
 They submit an application and supply a variety of documentation to support their application.
 The Family Selection Committee reviews the applications and selects qualified families for home visits and interviews.
-The RVHFH Board of Trustees makes the final selection.
-For more information see our Homeowners section.
+Families are selected based on the municipality’s requirements through a lottery system.
+For more information, see our Homeowners section.

 How much does a single-family house cost to build?

-The average construction cost of a 1,100 square foot, single-family home is approximately $100,000, not including the cost of the property or infrastructure.
-Building costs (and mortgage costs) are kept at a low level due to volunteer labor and donated materials or materials purchased at a reduced cost.
+The average construction cost of a 1,100 square foot, single-family home is approximately $280,000.
+Building costs (and mortgage costs) are kept at a low level due to volunteer labor and donated or discounted materials.
+RVHFH will subsidize the cost of the home and sell it to partner homeowner families at a significantly reduced price.
+Raritan Valley Habitat for Humanity covers this deficit through grants and fundraising efforts.

 How does the partner family finance the home purchase?

-RVHFH provides a zero-interest mortgage for each family, with terms tailored to the family’s ability to pay.
+RVHFH provides a low interest mortgage for each family, with terms tailored to the family’s ability to pay.
 All mortgage payments are reinvested to fund the construction of more homes.

 Who maintains the home once the family has moved in?

 Like any homeowner, the family is responsible for home maintenance, as well as mortgage payments, taxes, insurance, and utilities.
-RVHFH provides guidance regarding home maintenance, but does not provide actual maintenance services once the family has moved in.
+RVHFH provides guidance regarding home maintenance through the Family Support Committee.
+Warranties on systems and materials are covered by the homeowners.

 Are all the people who work on the homes volunteers?